Encrypted-DNS-Deployment-Initiative/Workstreams/Initial-Ideas.md

 - Site-to-site encryption mechanisms may scale better
 - Separate transport from DNS messages to facilitate scaling
 - Open question: is it desirable/necessary to facilitate anonymity of resolver operators, or would a mechanism that requires enrollment or coordination or identification be acceptable?
+- EDNS0 Client Subnet should be explicitly addressed.
+Ideally, clarify that ECS is allowed if privacy is maintained (via ADoT or some new mechanism).
+Make it easier for users to opt out of ECS (ensuring encrypted resolvers respect scope 0).

 # Things to document
 - DNS current uses and use cases so that proposals can be evaluated to score what works/what breaks